jethro-swan/openmoney-api/README.md

+### Requirements

+Ubuntu 19.10

     PLEASE NOTE:

     The installation has been tested on Ubuntu 19.10 but, although it passes the existing tests, does not yet work on 20.04.

-    Ubuntu 20.04 lacks _docker-ce_ at this point so a temporary fix has been added to _setup.sh_ to substitute _docker.io_ (and that has passed all of the existing tests).
+    Ubuntu 20.04 lacks _docker-ce_ at this point so a temporary fix has been added to _setup.sh_ to substitute _docker.io_ but, but although it passes all 38 of the existing tests, bugs remain.
+The test suite remains to be completed, so this is probably to be expected.

     Installation on Ubuntu 18.04 or 16.04 no longer works without much wailing and gnashing of teeth (for which evolving nodegremlins appear to be to blame).